openchatops/spec/README.md

 The chat bot runs an RPC server that exposes its APIs to other programs over a network.
 Chat bots may be specific to one chat service or may support multiple services.
 If multiple services are supported, the user is able to select which they want to use via configuration.

+### Core data storage

+A chat bot requires a data store for persisting data such as user accounts, chat room information, and authorization rules.
+The interface to this core data storage is a very simple key-value store.
+A chat bot may require specific database software or may support multiple database.
+If multiple databases are supported, the user is able to select which they want to use via configuration.

+### Specific data storage

+Certain callback programs may require the use of particular databases.
+For example, a callback program may require relational database capabilities via a database like [PostgreSQL](https://www.postgresql.org/), or unique features provided by [Redis](http://redis.io/) like sorted sets.
+For these situations, the necessary databases are declared by callback programs as required dependencies, and the callback programs can only run with a bot that provides an API to use those specific databases.
+The details of these APIs are not yet designed.

 ### Callback program